How Missing Teeth Change Your Life

 The Impact to Your Smile

 Your smile plays a major role in the impressions you make.
 A big contributing factor in the quality of your smile is your teeth.
 When you lose your teeth, your smile deteriorates.
 Not only can this leave the wrong impression, but it can also lead to self-consciousness.
 You may find yourself hiding your smile, or not even smiling at all.
 This self-consciousness can impact your social interactions, and can even lead to anxiety and depression.

 The Effects of Tooth Loss on Your Jawbone

 Your teeth are a critical part of helping to maintain the health and shape of your jawbone.
 The teeth stimulate the bone when you chew.
 This triggers the body to send essential nutrients.
 Tooth loss leads to less stimulation.
 As a result, fewer nutrients are sent.
-Over time, the bone begins to resorb and grow weak.
+Over time, the bone begins to resorb and grow weak, and bone loss occurs.
 The healthy teeth eventually begin to shift out of their natural alignment, throwing off your bite.
 Significant tooth loss can even lead to a change in your facial shape.
 Your lips and cheeks sink in, your skin sags, and wrinkles can develop.
 All of these can add years to your appearance.